kanootoko/digitalModel_provision/README.md

 ```

 :social_group - string, one of the social groups
-:city_function - string, one of the city functions; or null if not specified in request
+:service - string, one of the services; or null if not specified in request
 :living_situation - string, one of the living situations; or null if not specified in request

 ### /api/list/city_functions